fuad-bassam/Async-Inn/README.md

       }
      ```
      -  // DELETE: `api/Rooms/1/101/Amenity/31` (to delete data from RoomsAmenities depend on composite key as resorse first`hotelId`, then `roomId` the `amenityId`)

+## Identity

+we add form `NuGet package` called `Microsoft.aspNetcore.Identity.EntityFrameworkCore`.

+we use this for users data and the authentications specially and have functionality for that.